-There are costs associated with the FY08 CIP that are difficult to predict with any degree of certainty.
-These costs include legal fees, claims settlements, acquisition of land, and a variety of study, design, and construction change orders and contract amendments.
+Contingency for each fiscal year is incorporated into the Capital Improvement Program to fund the uncertainties inherent in construction programs.
 MWRA uses a contingency budget to cover these costs in the event they exceed the approved budget.
-The contingency budget is calculated as a percentage of expected capital expenditure cash outlays (15% for tunnel construction and approximately 10% for all other projects).
+The contingency budget is calculated as a percentage of budgeted expenditures outlays (15% for tunnel construction and approximately 10% for all other projects).